canonical/ubuntu-packaging-guide/docs/how-to/install-built-packages.rst

 You have a built :term:`binary packages <Binary Package>` of a :term:`source package <Source Package>` and want to install it (e.g. to test the packages).
-This article demonstrates multiple ways how you can achive that.
+This article demonstrates multiple ways how you can achieve that.

 Using your package manager
 --------------------------